Gone with the Wind by Margaret Mitchell

 Let’s go back to that example of a WWII historical fiction for the modern reader as a comparison to Gone With the Wind for its original audience.
 If the book was set in Germany, one might expect that it would include pejorative terms for Jewish people, or Polish or French or British people.
 Or perhaps it would have all the Jewish characters speaking some form of pidgin Yiddish.
 Those kinds of things are upsetting, especially in this historical context, and many readers might be upset at their inclusion, historical accuracy be damned.
 It is a fiction book, after all, and the author is choosing to use derogatory language about a severely abused group of people.
 There is a fine line between the author being actively racist, as opposed to just aping the language and attitude of that place at that time.

-I don’t know if Mitchell’s somewhat upsetting, certainly patronizing treatment of her black characters a reflection of her own views, or an attempt at historical accuracy — or perhaps both.
+I don’t know if Mitchell’s somewhat upsetting, certainly patronizing treatment of her non-white characters a reflection of her own views, or an attempt at historical accuracy — or perhaps both.
 Historical context necessitates some forgiveness on the part of the present-day reader.
 And yet, when that historical context includes racist language, or more complicated issues like the encouragement of the devoted and coddled near-family slave trope in the form of Mammy and other slave characters, there may be a limit to how far an individual reader’s forgiveness can extend.

 But sometimes you just have to accept a thing for what it is, warts and all.
 Complications and ambiguity are just part of life and human history, and are necessarily going to be part of a story about a very imperfect person’s life during any historical time period.
 Yes, even in fiction — in fact, I think complications and ambiguity can be a sign of good fiction.